openshift/origin/README.md

 ### What sorts of security controls does OpenShift provide for containers?

-OpenShift runs with the following security policy by default:
+OKD runs with the following security policy by default:

   * Containers run as a non-root unique user that is separate from other system users
     * They cannot access host resources, run privileged, or become root